Snackmonger/aristoxenus/docs/style_guide.rst

 The 'add' type prefixes indicate that the specified interval is added to the structure of the preceding symbol, without including any other interval.

+    - Cmaj7add13 -> C, E, G, B, A

+The 'no' type prefixes indicate that the specified interval is removed from the structure of the preceding symbol, without removing any other interval.

+    - Cmaj13no11 -> C, E, G, B, D, A

 Polychords
 ----------